enigmatic-code/lattice_circles/README.txt

 The centre of a lattice circle does not have to be on a lattice point.

+Schinzel circles can be constructed that pass through any given exact number of lattice points, but these circles are almost always much larger than than a minimal radius circles.

 The list of lattice circles given in the Python source code:

   lattice_circles.py